pragmatic-data/stonks/README.md

 ## Sample project overview and analysis

 The [Sample_Project_Analysis](https://raw.githack.com/pragmatic-data/stonks/main/Sample_Project_Analysis.html) page
-provide a good starting point to understand the Stonks project.
+provides a good starting point to understand the Stonks project.
 It provides:
 - an introduction to the STONKS project
 - a primer on the layers of the project, including their features and goals.
   The layer follow the standard of the Pragmatic Data Platform.